undergrad-partner-school

 St. Olaf College boasts a picturesque 300-acre campus, featuring an expansive arboretum, impressive architecture, and state-of-the-art facilities.
 The college's commitment to sustainability is evident with its LEED-certified buildings and focus on renewable energy sources.
 Additionally, St. Olaf has a strong tradition of music and arts, with a world-renowned music program and a dedicated arts center that hosts performances and exhibitions throughout the year.
 Overall, St. Olaf College offers a nurturing environment where students can thrive academically, socially, and artistically.

-Located in Northfield, MN, St. Olaf College is a private four-year college.
-This institution follows a 4-1-4 calendar.
-It has an acceptance rate of 52%.
-The freshman retention rate at St. Olaf College is 90.5% and the six-year graduation rate is 84%.
+St. Olaf College is a private four-year college located in Northfield, MN.
+This academic institution uses a 4-1-4 calendar.
+It has an acceptance rate of 48%.
+The freshman retention rate at St. Olaf College is 92.2% and the six-year graduation rate is 83%.

 Quick Facts